rmuell9/rmmueller.com/content/about/index.md

 My main _career_ ambition is to monetize leading-edge scientific research through technology.

-Industries that I find most attractive are medical technology, proprietary trading, and nuclear energy.

 I am constantly learning in my free time, and my primary interests are in mathematics and philosophy.
 If you would like to work together, please contact me.